pranav1282/Product-Catalog/README.md

 ### Features
 • Display a list of products with the following attributes for each product: image, title, description, and price.\
 • Filter products by attributes (e.g., category).\
-• Sort products by attributes (e.g., price)./
+• Sort products by attributes (e.g., price).\
-• Implement smooth transitions and animations for user interactions./
+• Implement smooth transitions and animations for user interactions.\

 ### Technologies Used
-• React.js
+• React.js\
-• Styled-components
+• Styled-components\
-• HTML
+• HTML\
-• CSS
+• CSS\

 ## How to Run the Project